Internet Accuracy ProjectInternet Accuracy Project

 COUNSEL - to advise

-The student was counseled before deciding to take the popular course in zombie resurrection.
+The student was counseled before deciding which course she would take.

 DAM - a barrier built to hold back water